web3actions/tx/README.md

 ## Signatures

-You can request a signature from a 3rd-party signer workflow.
-(The GitHub token is needed to post the request and read the response signature.)
+To interact with a [GithubWorkflowClient](https://github.com/web3actions/contracts/blob/main/src/GithubWorkflowClient.sol) contract, you can request a signature from another repository's signer workflow.
+(The GitHub token is needed to post the request and read the response.)

 ```yaml
 - uses: web3actions/tx@d3833db41e58cb4e7f329027ad30211a22e1c5e5